DrRoach/SwatchGenerator/README.md

 # SwatchGenerator
-Automatically generate a image swatches using a basic set colour.
+Automatically generate an image swatches using a basic set colour.

+Take an image and create a smaller swatch / thumbnail of it automatically depending on a given "simple" colour.
+You can set the size of the new swatch and set it's name too.

 ###Example